walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Arguments

-Default values for arguments can be defined in the `arguments` section of the configuration as simple key/value pairs as well as nested values
+Default values for arguments can be defined in the `arguments` section of the configuration as simple key/value pairs as well as nested values:

 ```yaml
 configuration: